bohaigt86/coursera-angularjs/README.md

 ## Compilation ([Go to angularjs.org](https://docs.angularjs.org/guide/compiler))
   Compile is an AngularJS service.

-  Compilation happens in two phases: comiple and link.
+  Compilation happens in two phases: compile and link.
 In the compiling phase, it traverses the DOM and collect all directives and returns a linking function.
 In the linking phase, it combines the directives with a scope and produce a live view.

 ## Modules
   Think of a module as a container of different parts of an app, such as controllers, directives and components.